RinitJain/Sem-6-LP2/Group-A/Assignment01/README.md

 - A `visited` array is used to ensure each vertex is visited only once.

+You should see the DFS and BFS traversal outputs printed to the console.

 ## Example

 Given the following graph: